Memoir of a Snail: Plot

 Grace Pudel is a young girl in 1970s Melbourne, Australia, who lives with her twin brother Gilbert and their French father Percy, a former juggler who is now a paraplegic alcoholic.
 She develops a hobby of collecting snails, which she shares with her mother who died in childbirth.
 The twins have a close and supportive relationship, and Gilbert defends Grace from schoolmates who tease her for her cleft lip.

 When Percy dies from sleep apnea, the twins are separated and sent to foster homes on different sides of the country.
-Grace is sent to Canberra where she is raised by Ian and Narelle, who are nice but are often absent due to being swingers.
+Grace is sent to Canberra where she is raised by Ian and Narelle, who are kind but are often absent due to being swingers.
 Gilbert is sent to a farming family of religious fundamentalists in Perth, who treat him with cruelty and abuse, particularly from the matriarch Ruth.
 Over the years, Gilbert writes letters to Grace, promising to find and reunite with her when he grows up.
 While this hope keeps her going, Grace is unable to form any connections and passions in her life in Canberra.
 This results in her obsessively purchasing and hoarding any snail-themed products and collectibles she finds.

 As a teenager, Grace eventually befriends an eccentric but kind elderly woman named Pinky, who always finds silver linings in her life despite some misfortunes, such as losing two husbands, many jobs and even a pinky finger, hence her name.
 When Ian and Narelle retire to join a nudist group, Pinky becomes Grace's foster mother, continuing to support her through puberty despite her still feeling depressed and aimless.
 Meanwhile, Gilbert continues to suffer abuse from his foster family, with only the youngest son Ben treating him with fondness and admiration for his rebelliousness.